-Clan Scott Scotland aims to bring together all those who have a sense of belonging to this great clan / family which has been associated for centuries mainly in the Borders area of Scotland - although Scotts are now found all over Scotland, the UK - and the world!
+Clan Scott Scotland aims to bring together all those who have a sense of belonging to this great clan / family which, for many centuries, has been associated mainly with the Borders area of Scotland - although Scotts are now found all over Scotland, the UK - and the world!
 The society has been encouraged to do so by the Duke of Buccleuch, the chief of the clan.

 The Web site has been developed by the voluntary efforts of all the Executive Committee.
-They are also working on creating a memorial cairn at the clan rallying point at Bellendean, west of Hawick and are involved in the early stages of creating a Scottish Border clans heritage centre at the historic Scott castle at Branxholme.
+They are also working on creating a memorial cairn in Scott lands south west of Hawick.
 Also underway is the creation of a "Scott Clan Trail" which will highlight all the locations in Scotland that have a Scott connection.

 "A Bellendaine" was the Scott clan rallying cry in the stormy days of the Border Reivers while "There will be moonlight again" was another rallying call from those days.